 Chol came to America in 2007 through the Vermont Refugee Resettlement Program due to civil war in Sudan.
 Prior to coming to Vermont, he lived in a refugee camp in Kenya for 12 years.
 He was accepted at the University of Vermont in 2008 and graduated in 2011 with BA in Economics.
 He was a McNair Scholar and a recipient of the Merage Foundation Scholarship for the American Dream in honor of Vermont’s former governor Madeleine Kunin.

-Prior to attending the University of Vermont, he attended a teachers training college in Kenya where he earned his International Primary Education Teacher Certificate and later rose to be a Deputy Headteacher in a refugee camp in Kenya.
-Recently, he earned a leadership certificate from the Chittenden County Regional Planning Commission in Vermont.
+Prior to attending the University of Vermont, he attended a teachers training college in Kenya where he earned his International Primary Education Teacher Certificate and later rose to be a Deputy Headteacher at Bhar-el-Naam Primary in a refugee camp in Kenya.
+Recently, he earned a leadership certificate from the Chittenden County Regional Planning Commission.

-As an Executive Director, he is currently working on six major projects: Strategic partnership with other agencies, recruitment of mentors/volunteers, search for a community center, grant writing gurus, community basketball and soccer teams establishment and targeted fundraising to secure funds for summer camps and college scholarships.
+As an Executive Director, he is currently working on strategic partnership with other local organizations, recruitment of mentors, recruitment of board members, search for a community center, grant writing and fundraising avenues.

 During his free time, he loves hiking in scenic locations, listening to music, photography (absolutely no selfies), traveling, reading (a lot), movies, and spending time with friends and family.